Sunday 29 October 2017

 1895 was also the year in which Le Petomane gained world wide fame.
 This proves that farting is complicit in the Imperialist episteme.
 Some years later, Le Petomane was disgraced because he sharted during the course of public performance.
 That's also what happened to Social Theory.
 It shat its pants when it took the stage.

-Go recognises that Du Bois was a Professor of Sociology.
+Go recognizes that Du Bois was a Professor of Sociology.
 He is not so foolish as to claim that Du Bois was a racist swine.
 Instead he says Du Bois was the exception that proves the rule.
 Why?
 Because Du Bois was marginalised.
 Why was he marginalised?
 D'uh- the man was Black in the era of Jim Crow.
 Also he wrote well and had something sensible to say.
 He was much more than a pedagogue.

 Go thinks a Racist type of Imperialism was inevitable.
 We wouldn't be where we are today without it.
 He says-